tdunkley/Predicting-the-Next-Cannabis-Market/README.md

 ## Contributing to Prediciting the Next Cannibis Market in the U.S.
 <!--- If your README is long or you have some specific process or steps you want contributors to follow, consider creating a separate CONTRIBUTING.md file--->
-To contribute to Prediciting the Next Cannibus Market in the U.S., follow these steps:
+To contribute to Prediciting the Next Cannibis Market in the U.S., follow these steps:

 1. Fork this repository.
 2. Create a branch: `git checkout -b <branch_name>`.